Looking for some fresh Bible Talk ideas? Some Quiet Time booklets?

 How did you become involved with the church?

 The church was planted in 1997.
 Hanta was baptised in 1998 and assisted the mission team leaders from 2000 to 2005.
 I (Roma) was baptised in 1999 on campus while a third-year student at the Faculty of Science at the Antananarivo University.
-I led the campus ministry from 2000 and assisted HOPE worldwide with community outreach activities.
+I led the campus ministry from 2000 and assisted HOPE worldwide

 The two of us “grew up” in the church, started dating in 2003, led the singles ministry together from 2004 to 2006, and got married the following year.
 We now have three boys aged 12, 10 and eight years old.
 I started working part-time for the church in 2016 and Hanta in 2019.